folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     Channel.send ("Hello, " ++ name)
 ```

 Moving back to the initial state is non-trivial.
-How can we be sure that we have reverted all of
+How can we be sure that we have reverted all
-our actions and what is the minimal amount of information (and memory) we need for a valid reversal.
+our actions?
+What is the minimal amount of information (and memory) we need for a valid reversal?

 The framework presented by Mezinna & Pérez (PPDP'17) \cite{PPDP} (from here on referenced as "the PPDP'17 paper")
-sets out to solve both of these issues.
+sets out to address both these issues.
-The paper uses a theoretical approach, using techniques from programming languages and concurrency.
+The paper develops a theoretical approach, using techniques from programming languages and concurrency.
-However, it does not consider in detail how the presented work can be implemented in an actual programming language.
+However, it does not consider how the presented approach can be implemented in an actual programming language.
 In earlier work during a short programming
-project we've looked at combining the CaReDeb debugger with the PPDP'17 semantics.
+project we have looked at combining the CaReDeb debugger \cite{caredeb} with the PPDP'17 semantics.
-Here we look at how well the ideas presented in PPDP'17 translate to
+Here we go further and look at how well the ideas presented in PPDP'17 translate to
-a programming context, and whether the resulting system actually convenient to use.
+a programming context, and whether the resulting system turnns out to be convenient to use.

-In answering these questions this bachelor's thesis will make the following contributions:
+In answering these questions this bachelor's thesis makes the following contributions:

-* We begin by anaylyzing the three core components of the PPDP'17 paper:
+1. We begin by anaylyzing the three core components of the PPDP'17 paper:

     A process calculus, multiparty session types and a reversible semantics.
 At the same time
     we give the encoding of the formal definitions of these components into Haskell data types.

-    * We define and implement a **process calculus**  from its foundations.
+    * First define and implement a **process calculus**  from its foundations.
-    Later we use the `Free` monad to provide convenient syntax.
+    Later, we use the `Free` monad to provide convenient syntax.

     * Next we look at **multiparty session types**  for the implemented calculus.
-    The session types feature nested recursion and choice.
+    The session types feature nested recursion and labelled choice.

-    * Finally we consider **a reversible semantics** given the two previous concepts.
+    * Finally, we consider **a reversible semantics** given the two previous concepts.
 In particular we look at
-    the information that needs to be preserved when moving forward in order to move backward correctly.
+    the information that needs to be preserved when moving forward in order maintain causal consistency.

-* Next we combine our encodings of the core components to define forward and backward
+2. Next we combine our encodings of the core components to define forward and backward
     evaluation functions.

-* Finally we consider earlier work on concurrent reversible debuggers and how the Haskell implementation
+3. Finally we consider earlier work on concurrent reversible debuggers and how the Haskell implementation
     relates to them.